alexfertel/bulloak/README.md

 You can skip checking that the modifiers are present by passing the `-m` (or `--skip-modifiers`) option.
 This way, `bulloak` will not warn when a modifier is missing from the generated file.

+Use the same `--format-descriptions` flag when running `bulloak check` if you rely on the normalized comments.
+This keeps the structural matcher aligned with what `bulloak scaffold --format-descriptions` produces.

 #### Rules